Reading time: 7 minutes

 In most cases, the ABS light coming on is caused by a dirty or faulty sensor, so the problem is often simple and inexpensive to fix.

-Most common causes of the ABS warning light
+The most common causes of the ABS warning light (from the simplest to the most expensive)

 | Problem | Frequency | Repair |